DrMikeHeffron/LuminiferousAether/README.md

 fundamental constants of physics to the values published by NIST with a level of confidence that exceeds 6-sigma.

-For those who prefer python, aether.py is roughly equivalent software that produces the aether.txt output.
+For those who prefer python, aether.py is similar software that produces the aether.txt output.